whipowill/wow-addon-playerbots/README.md

 Download this [zip](https://github.com/whipowill/wow-addon-playerbot/archive/master.zip) into your ``C:\\Games\WoW\Interface\Addons\PlayerBots`` directory.

+## Manual

+Be sure to consult the [Operator's Manual](https://github.com/whipowill/wow-addon-playerbots/blob/master/MANUAL.md) for detailed information about how to control the bots.

 ## Usage

 Type `/bot` into the WoW chat bar to bring up the roster window.